Ana-Paula Correia, Ph.D.

 E-mail: chenxilcx@gmail.com

 Fan Xu holds a Ph.D. in Educational Studies with a concentration in Learning Technologies from The Ohio State University.
-She is currently a full-time Senior Learning Designer at Ohio State’s Center on Education and Learning for Employment (CETE).
+She is currently an Assistant Professor of Educational Technology at the University of New Mexico College of Education and Human Sciences.
+Prior to her position as assistant professor, she was a full-time Senior Learning Designer at the Ohio State Center on Education and Training for Employment.

-Xu received her B.S. in Educational Technology at Shanghai Normal University in 2017.
+Xu received her B.S. in Educational Technology from Shanghai Normal University in 2017.
 She got her M.Sc. in Information Technology in Education from the University of Hong Kong in 2018.

 Xu is experienced in e-learning design and assessment.
 She was an instructional designer, working for universities and companies in Hong Kong to design and develop online courses and training.
 She worked for the Technology-Enriched Learning Initiative on the assessment of a series of small private online courses (SPOCs).
-Xu also worked at the Research Center for Higher Education, Southern University of Science and Technology University, and participated in the initiation of several joint projects with UNESCO-ICHEI (International Centre for Higher Education Innovation) about educational technologies in developing countries in Asia and Africa.
+Xu also worked at the Research Center for Higher Education at Southern University of Science and Technology and participated in the initiation of several joint projects with UNESCO-ICHEI (International Centre for Higher Education Innovation) on educational technologies in developing countries in Asia and Africa.

-During her doctoral studies, in the “Applied Instructional Design” graduate course, Xu and her teammates developed a multimedia-based educational solution for the Ohio State’s College of Nursing Community Health Worker Training Program.
-This e-learning module was ranked 2nd place at a national instructional design competition presented by the Association for Educational Communications and Technology, Division of Distance Learning.
+During her doctoral studies, in the “Applied Instructional Design” graduate course, Xu and her teammates developed a multimedia-based educational solution for the Ohio State College of Nursing Community Health Worker Training Program.
+This online learning module ranked 2nd in a national instructional design competition presented by the Association for Educational Communications and Technology, Division of Distance Learning.

 E-mail: fxu1@unm.edu